osujc93/real-time-analytics-pipeline-kafka-pinot/README.md

 ## Architecture
 The system consists of:

-- **Flask REST API**: Generates online orders continuously in JSON.
+- **Flask REST API**: Generates random online orders continuously in JSON (1000+ per minute).
 - **Kafka**: 1 Controller & 3 brokers configured in KRaft mode.
-Kafka producer used to continuously fetch orders from API.
+Kafka producer used to continuously fetch orders from API and store in Kafka topic.
 - **Pinot**: For real-time OLAP queries on data in Kafka topic.
 Pinot ingests events in real-time and applies JSON decoding and transformation into columns.
-- **Quarkus**: Runs a Kafka Streams topology that reads from the topic; computing time-windowed aggregates (60s), and storing them in state stores.
+- **Quarkus**: Java framework used to run a Kafka Streams topology that reads from the topic; computing time-windowed aggregates (60s), and storing them in state stores.
 Also includes REST endpoints for queries against Pinot.
 Quarkus app then exposes these streaming aggregates & queries via HTTP endpoints.
 - **Zookeeper**: 3 Participants & 2 Observers used for Pinot's internal cluster management.
 - **Postgres**: Backend for API & Airflow.
 - **Streamlit**: Live dashboard.
 Calls the Quarkus HTTP endpoints and returns visualization of the metrics.